mayemu/Simple-Rounded-Firefox-Theme/README.md

 # Simple Rounded Firefox Theme/CSS

 A fork of **Khalylexe's Firefox-Rounded-Theme**, removing the enlarged border.
 Includes rounded tabs, search bar, popups, and other elements.
+Added **aminought**'s [floorp-new-tab-refined](https://github.com/aminought/floorp-new-tab-refined) CSS as well to make the new tab page cleaner.
 *I didn't do anything to the original code except remove the enlarged rounded borders.*

 ![image](https://mayflower.s-ul.eu/kRZP6bHL)
 *Wallpaper art in the screenshot is by [@HyukHae_S on Twitter](https://x.com/HyukHae_Sj/status/1793475796889481330?failedScript=polyfills).
 Not included in this repo.
-You can set your own wallpaper by putting an image in the <code>chrome</code> folder titled <code>wallpaper.jpg</code>.*
+You can set your own wallpaper by putting an image in the <code>chrome</code> folder titled <code>wallpaper.jpg</code>.

 ## Steps to configure the theme
 <ol>